FernandoMelgar/notes/Source/Learning how to learn/Interview with Dr. Terrence Sejnowski.md

 - You learn more by active engagement rather than passive listening.
-- Identify what activity improves your
+- Identify what activity improves your diffuse mode.
 - Exercise increases the number of neurons you have.
 - New neurons are being born in the hippocampus.